kean/articles/2021-01-31-introducing-pulse.markdown

 On iOS, there is this friction when it comes to debugging apps.
 You can't inspect anything that happens behind the scenes unless you use special tools.
 You can't even see network requests.

 There are tools that can help: [Wireshark](https://www.wireshark.org), [Proxyman](https://proxyman.io), [Charles](http://charlesproxy.com), etc. These are all phenomenal tools, but they are all kind of complicated.
 For example, to start using Proxyman you need to [install a root certificate](https://proxyman.io/blog/2019/06/How-I-use-Proxyman-to-see-HTTP-requests-responses-on-my-iPhone.html) on your iPhone.
 It basically performs a MITM attack to see your encrypted traffic.
 [Charles](http://charlesproxy.com) is closer to what I want.
 It has an iOS app that works by creating a local VPN tunnel.
 But you can't inject IP packets into network interfaces on iOS, these APIs require privileged access.
-So it must have an entire TCP/IP stack re-implemented inside.
-I don't fully trust it to work and not interfere with your network connections.
+My understanding is that is has a TCP/IP stack re-implemented inside.

 *Update*: Proxyman released a [Proxyman iOS Beta](https://twitter.com/proxyman_app/status/1357314980471656450?s=20) right after this post, a great Charles alternative.